Improving access to the aged care system for those who need extra support is at the heart of the care finder program available in WA.

-Care finders support senior Australians who are not able to arrange services without intensive support and do not have a family member or friends who can help.
+care finders support senior Australians who are not able to arrange services without intensive support and do not have a family member or friends who can help.

-The service is available to people 65 years or older (50 years for Aboriginal or Torres Strait Islander people or people) or 50 years or older (45 years or older for Aboriginal or Torres Strait Islander people) on a low income and homeless or at risk of being homeless who:
+The service is available to people 65 years or older (50 years for Aboriginal or Torres Strait Islander people) or 50 years or older (45 years or older for Aboriginal or Torres Strait Islander people) on a low income and homeless or at risk of being homeless who:

-• could otherwise fall through the cracks due to isolation, communication or cognitive issues, or a history of past experiences with institutions or government.
+- Could otherwise fall through the cracks due to isolation, communication or cognitive issues, or a history of past experiences with institutions or government.

 Resources and support for providers